-Kalki Subramaniam is an Indian transgender activist, artist, poet, actor and inspirational speaker.
+Kalki Subramaniam is a celebrated Indian transgender activist, artist, poet, actor and inspirational speaker.
 Kalki is the founder of Sahodari Foundation, an organization which works for Indian transgender population through its powerful art projects.
 She was born in Pollachi, a beautiful town in Tamilnadu, India.

 She received numerous awards for social work, film performances and her literary contributions.
-On March 8th 2015, women’s day, Facebook chose Kalki as one of the 12 inspiring women of the world who use Facebook as a community development platform for empowerment.
+On March 8th, 2015, Facebook chose Kalki as one of the 12 inspiring women of the world who use Facebook as a community development platform for empowerment.
 In 2016, Kalki was nominated by L’Oreal Paris India as the ‘Woman of Worth’ under the arts category.

-In 2018, Kalki was invited by Global Affairs, Canada to participate at the Global Conference on lgbt human rights and Inclusive development which happened in Vancouver, Canada.
+In 2018, Kalki was invited by Ministry of Global Affairs, Canada to participate at the Global Conference on lgbt human rights and Inclusive development which happened in Vancouver, Canada.
 She was also felicitated by Canada Tamil Sangam in Toronto.
 She was honored by MG Motors as one of the finest changemakers of India.

 In November 2018, she was invited by Schwules Museum, Germany to present her poetry, art and activism to special audience.
 In June 2019, she was invited by Soundstone Artist Hannes Fessmann in Germany and by TransAmsterdam organisation, Netherlands.
 Her art exhibition titled ‘Maya by Kalki’ was opened at The Manor Hotel in Amsterdam.
 Kalki was also conferred the International Ambassador for TransAmsterdam organisation.